-The Resource page is a customized list of the tools and websites I highly recommend for creating and thinking of new business ideas, testing the ideas, and creating strategies to get funded and launch.
+The Resource page is a customized list of the tools and websites I highly recommend for creating new business ideas, testing the ideas, and creating strategies to get funded and launch.

 Some of the links below are affiliate links, which means that if you choose to make a purchase, I will earn a commission.
 This commission comes at no additional cost to you.
 Please do not spend any money on these products unless you feel you need them or that they will help you achieve your goals.

 “How to come up with killer business ideas” by Evan Kimbrell, an Ex- venture capitalist, gives you over 68 lectures, totalling 11 hours of idea generation content.
 This course is jam-packed with great tools and exercises that you cannot find anywhere else.
 The course’s value is broken into five sections:

 - Laying the groundwork

 - Ways of coming up with ideas

 - Business models

 - Evaluations and tests